Research has suggested that children’s fitness levels are being decreased by their ‘lazy summer holidays’.

 This information came from a study carried out by the UKActive Research Institute.
 The study involved over 400 children from schools in Camden and Islington as part of the ‘My Personal Best Challenge’, developed by Premier Sport.
-It found that British schoolchildren’s fitness levels dropped by 80% during the holidays.
+It found that British children’s fitness levels dropped by 80% during the summer holidays.

 “Schools and activity providers are doing a fantastic job to increase fitness levels during term time, but the evidence shows that we need to focus our efforts on ensuring that the summer months are active months for all children.”

-This new research comes after another recent study found that only half of the UK’s seven year olds were meeting the recommended daily amount of physical activity.
+This new research comes after another recent study found that only half of the UK’s seven-year-olds were meeting the recommended daily amount of physical activity.

 Source: Health Club Management